arista-eosplus/ansible-eos-vxlan/README.md

 Dependencies
 ------------

-The eos-vxlan role utilizes modules distributed within the arista.eos role.
+The eos-interfaces role is built on modules included in the core Ansible code.

-- arista.eos version 1.2.0
+These modules were added in ansible version 2.1

+- Ansible 2.1.0
 - arista.eos-bridging (not strictly required, but recommended to create the vlans)

 Example Playbook